ziad-hasni/dotfiles/README.md

 ## Setup

-Clone the repo, then create symlinks manually or use a dotfile manager like [chezmoi](https://www.chezmoi.io/).
+Clone the repo, then create symlinks manually or you could use a dotfile manager like [chezmoi](https://www.chezmoi.io/).

 **Windows:**
 ```powershell